ideascube/ansiblecube/README.md

 	},
 	```
  - Save, commit and push modification to your repository ```git add . &&  git commit -a && git push origin master```
  At this stage you have a new configuration file.
-This file is going to lunch several roles that are going to be processed on your device
+This file is going to launch several roles that are going to be processed on your device

 ### Method 2 : Send me a pull request
 From the github web interface you can also edit ```roles/set_custom_fact/files/device_list.fact``` add your device  and send me a pull request.